The Computational Complexity of Disconnected Cut and 2K2-Partition: Introduction

 We solve an open problem that showed up as a missing case (often {\it the} missing case) in a number of different research areas arising from connectivity theory, graph covers, graph homomorphisms and graph modification.
 It is the only open question in the papers by Dantas et al.~\cite{DFGK05} and Fleischner et al.~\cite{FMPS09}, a principal open question of Ito et al.~\cite{IKPT09,IKPT}, and the central question discussed by Cook et al.~\cite{CDEFFK10} and Dantas et al.~\cite{DMS10}.
 Indeed, the problem is considered important enough to generate its own complexity class~\cite{F,TDF10}, and it is known to be tractable for many graph classes~\cite{CDEFFK10,DMS10, FMPS09,IKPT09}.

 Before we explain how these areas are related, we briefly describe them first.
 Throughout the paper, we consider undirected finite graphs that have no multiple edges.
 Unless explicitly stated otherwise they do not have self-loops either.
 We denote the vertex set and edge set of a graph $G$ by $V_G$ and $E_G$, respectively.
 If no confusion is possible, we may omit the subscripts.
+We let $n=|V(G)|$ denote the number of vertices of $G$.
 The {\it complement} of a graph $G=(V,E)$ is the graph $\overline{G}=(V,\{uv\notin E\; |\; u\neq v\})$.
 For a subset $U \subseteq V_G$, we let $G[U]$ denote the subgraph of $G$ {\it induced by} $U$, which is the graph $(U,\{uv\; |\; u,v\in U\; \mbox{and}\; uv\in E_G\}$).